Log in

 Tables has four triggers—events that start a Zap—available to use:

-• Trigger Zap Button Clicked: You can add buttons within a table to trigger Zaps or even re-trigger workflows on existing records.
-This is a great option for sending emails or force-updating an existing record.
+• Trigger Zap Button Clicked: Add buttons within a table to trigger Zaps or even re-trigger workflows on existing records.
+This is an excellent option for sending emails or force-updating an existing record.

 • New or Updated Record: You can trigger Zaps based on new or updated records within a given table.
-In the Zap editor, Tables will show you past and current data within a field value whenever you test your trigger.
-That means you don't have to rely on workarounds to figure out if the contents of a record changed.
+In the Zap editor, Tables will show past and current data within a field value whenever you test your trigger.
+That means you don't have to rely on workarounds to determine if a record's contents changed.

 • New Record: This trigger will watch for new records only in a given table.
 You can use this to prevent your Zaps from accidentally running off updated records.